 This leads to the final point.

-Karl Popper, one of 20th century’s most influential philosophers, introduced a “Falsification Principle” to demarcate science from non-science.
+Karl Popper, one of the 20th century’s most influential philosophers, introduced a “Falsification Principle” to demarcate science from non-science.
 It’s described as follows:

 For a theory to be considered scientific it must be able to be tested and conceivably proven false.